 There are a few reasons why you might want to use a song splitter.

-If you’re a DJ or music producer song splitters are essential.
+If you’re a DJ or music producer, using the best DJ software and song splitters is essential.
 They allow you to sample certain instrumental or vocal parts of a song so that they can be overlayed onto something else.

 A song splitter like Lalal.ai can separate the vocals from the instruments in a matter of minutes leaving you tons of time to start working on a remix.
 Just imagine the possibilities that could come from having the ability to work with isolated tracks from any song you can think of.